sph-mn/sph-db/readme.md

 ```

 ## virtual records
-virtual records carry the data in the identifier and only exist in relations or field data. one use-case are relations with a possibly large number of numeric values that dont need a separate data record, for example timestamps. they are to save space and processing costs. they can store data of any type that is equal to or smaller than id-size minus type-size
+virtual records carry the data in the identifier and only exist in relations or field data. one use-case are relations with a possibly large number of numeric values that dont need a separate data record, for example timestamps. they are to save space and processing costs. they can store data of any type that is equal to or smaller than id-size minus type-size.
 to create a virtual record type, pass ``db_type_flag_virtual`` to ``db_type_create`` and only specify one field

 ```c